potable-anarchy/ARMarchy/README.md

 ## 🏗️ Architecture Notes

-This is **not** a standard Omarchy installation - it's an adaptation for ARM64:

-- ❌ Cannot run official Omarchy installer (x86_64 only)
+ARMarchy is built on Arch Linux ARM with complete Omarchy configurations, optimized for Apple Silicon:

-- ✅ All configurations work perfectly
+- ✅ All Omarchy configurations work perfectly
 - ✅ Most applications available on ARM64
+- ✅ Native ARM64 performance (no emulation)
 - ⚠️ Some x86_64-only apps excluded (1Password, Steam, etc.)

 ### Differences from x86_64 Omarchy